 Chilled Nerone Italian Black Rice Risotto with Stone Fruits

-Whole-grain Nerone Italian Black Rice—offered to U.S. foodservice exclusively from InHarvest—is a medium-grain, heirloom rice organically grown and harvested in north Italy's Po valley.
+Whole-grain Nerone Italian Black Rice — offered exclusively by InHarvest in the U.S. to our foodservice customers — is a medium-grain, heirloom rice organically grown and harvested in north Italy's Po valley.
 When cooked, it boasts an aroma similar to that of freshly baked bread.
 Its flavor is rich and buttery, with a slightly sweet finish.
 This recipe showcases the rice in a stunning chilled risotto.

 Yield: 7 cups